E-A-T and SEO: You Can’t Have One Without the Other

 3. The authority of the website as a whole

-Links and mentions across the web are also an important contributor to authority, though not directly mentioned in the SQEG.
+Links and mentions across the web are also important contributors to authority, though not directly mentioned in the SQEG.

 1. The trustworthiness of the content creator